-At Chaminade University, service-learning is a method by which students learn through active participation in thoughtfully organized service conducted in and meeting the needs of the community.
+At Chaminade University, service-learning is a high-impact practice by which students learn through active participation in thoughtfully organized service which meets the needs of the community.
 As distinct from community service, service-learning is integrated into and enhances the academic curriculum.
 It includes structured means for reflection on the service experience and helps to foster civic and corporate responsibility.
 As a pedagogy, service-learning emerges from experiential learning theory and encourages active student involvement in the learning process.

 Why do we do service-learning?

 Service-learning is Chaminade’s Mission Statement in action; it…